carpentries/carpentries.org/content/posts/2026/09/genai-in-workshops-reflections.md

 ## Why were we motivated to attend

-More often than not, we individually engage with GenAI tools, and rarely take the time to experiment with others.
+More often than not, we individually engage with GenAI tools and rarely take the time to experiment with others.
 There are also no community-wide accepted guidelines for good practices when teaching with GenAI or using GenAI in code.
 *"Should we embrace it?
 How do we incorporate it into our lessons?
 What pitfalls should we avoid?"*
 These were all questions participants came prepared to explore with others.